Eelbrain/Alice/pipeline/README.md

  - `predictors/make_word_predictors.py` to create word-based predictors

-The core of the pipeline is the TRF-Experiment specification in the [`alice.py`](alice.py) file.
+The core of the pipeline is the TRF-Experiment specification in [`alice.py`](alice.py).
 This experiment can then be imported and used from other Python scripts and notebooks to access data and results.
 This is demonstrated in the [`Auditory-TRFs.py`](Auditory-TRFs.py) notebook in this folder, which demonstrates an analysis like the original [`figures/Auditory-TRFs.py`](https://github.com/Eelbrain/Alice/blob/main/figures/Auditory-TRFs.py), but using the pipeline instead of the individual TRFs created through the script in the base repository (see the [Alice readme](../#notebooks) on how to restore notebooks from `*.py` files).

-The [`TRFExperiment`](https://github.com/christianbrodbeck/TRF-Tools/blob/main/trftools/pipeline/_experiment.py) pipeline is an extension of the Eelbrain [`MneExperiment`](https://eelbrain.readthedocs.io/en/stable/experiment.html) pipeline.
+The [`TRFExperiment`](https://trf-tools.readthedocs.io/latest/pipeline.html) pipeline is an extension of the Eelbrain [`MneExperiment`](https://eelbrain.readthedocs.io/en/stable/experiment.html) pipeline.
+It uses `MneExperiment` mechanisms to preprocess data up to the epoch stage.
 Documentation for the functionality of `MneExperiment` is best found in Eelbrain [documentation](http://eelbrain.readthedocs.io/en/stable/).
-Documentation for the TRF-Experiment extension is currently most easily found in the [source code](https://github.com/christianbrodbeck/TRF-Tools/blob/main/trftools/pipeline/_experiment.py), i.e., it can also directly retrieved using `iPython`'s help functionality.

 > [!WARNING]